rust-lang/rfcs/text/0000-unicode-idents.md

 #![forbid(unicode_idents)]
 ```

-Some Unicode character look confusingly similiar to each other or even identical like the Latin **A** and the Cyrillic **А**.
+Some Unicode character look confusingly similar to each other or even identical like the Latin **A** and the Cyrillic **А**.
 The compiler may warn you about easy to confuse names in the same scope.
 If needed (but not recommended) this warning can be silenced with a `#[allow(confusable_unicode_idents)]` annotation on the enclosing function or module.

+## Usage notes

+All code written in the Rust Language Organization (*rustc*, tools, std, common crates) will continue to only use ASCII identifiers and the English language.

+For open source crates it is recommended to write them in English and use ASCII-only.
+An exception should be made if the application domain (e.g. math) benefits from Unicode and the target audience (e.g. for a crate interfacing with Russian passports) is comfortable with the used language and characters.
+Additionally crates should provide an ASCII-only API.

+Private projects can use any script and language the developer(s) desire.
+It is still a good idea (as with any language feature) not to overuse it.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation